gsharabok/evoucher_blockchain/README.md

 Issuing vouchers is an alternative means to implement social welfare.
 While paper-based voucher is a working method, it is susceptible to some security issues such as counterfeiting, reproducing, and their relatively low effectiveness.
-This project explores how to implement necessary security methods with encryption and cryptography in form of a consortium blockchain to build a secure e-voucher system as an alternative for its traditional paper-based voucher.
+This project explores how to implement necessary security methods with encryption and cryptography in the form of a consortium blockchain to build a secure e-voucher system as an alternative to its traditional paper-based voucher.
 <br />